nathan-heig/FoundedPBI-code/README.md

 ```bash
 python main.py -c model_configs/best_model.yaml
 ```

+> [!TIP]
+> To test a trained model on a custom dataset, you can use the `analysis/model_testing.ipynb` jupyter notebook.

 ## Available Models
 The following models are implemented and can be used in the framework.